 Perfect lawns don't pop up overnight.
-They require watering, mowing and other standard maintenance practices just to look presentable in a neighborhood.
+So how do you get a good lawn and maintain healthy grass?
+It takes watering, mowing and other standard maintenance practices just to make your yard look presentable in a neighborhood.
 For really great landscapes, it's a game of fertilizing, aerating and dethatching.
 Some homeowners and professional lawn maintenance experts go the next level by topdressing and over seeding the lawn.
-But there's something almost everyone can agree on: It's the added chemicals that really make a difference.
+But there's something almost everyone can agree on: It's the added chemicals that really improve your lawn.

 A residential or commercial landscape is an ecosystem that's filled with numerous insects, both beneficial and detrimental.
 Various organisms dwell in the soil, bugs crawl and fly above the ground and wildlife invades on occasion.
 Some organisms attack grass roots and compromise a lawn from beneath the ground.
 Certain pests feed on grass blades and ornamental leaves while others build colonies and turn green landscapes into sand mounds.

 A lawn doesn't just harbor insects; it's also the ideal environment for weeds.
 A weed, no matter if it's a dandelion or crabgrass, competes with ornamental plants and turf.
 It steals vital nutrients, strangles the plants beneath the soil and spreads like wildfire in the right conditions.
 It's this fight against detrimental pests like weeds and insects that birthed the chemical product industry.

 Without the use of maintenance products, either natural or chemical, lawns and gardens wouldn't have a chance to flourish.
 Insect pests and weeds would be out of control and damage grass and edible crops.
 Rarely does anyone ever see a lush, emerald green lawn that hasn't had a chemical treatment.